-The inaugural Gordon Research Seminar (GRS) on Synaptic Transmission: From Molecular Machines to Local Circuit Function provides a unique opportunity for junior scientists to present and exchange new data and cutting-edge ideas.
+The inaugural Gordon Research Seminar (GRS) on Synaptic Transmission: From Molecular Machines to Local Circuit Function provided a unique opportunity for junior scientists to present and exchange new data and cutting-edge ideas.
 We united an outstanding, international group of young investigators from over 12 different countries working at the forefront of synaptic transmission!

-The primary aims of our GRS are to: (1) provide a two-day forum for like-minded graduate students, post-docs, and other scientists to present state-of-the-art research findings during informal talks, scientific discussion sessions, and poster presentations; (2) launch long-term collaborations that will ultimately facilitate how the field understands synaptic transmission; (3) allow motivated young investigators to share and learn about information that may augment their own research projects and those around them; (4) provide a low-pressure environment for exchange of knowledge and to promote intellectual and social dialogue with senior attendees at the GRS and associated GRC; (5) increase diversity and presence of under-represented minorities, in particular women, in basic and translational neuroscience research; (6) advance young scientists' careers and international networks while providing a venue for professional development; and (7) have fun!
+The primary aims of our GRS were to: (1) provide a two-day forum for like-minded graduate students, post-docs, and other scientists to present state-of-the-art research findings during informal talks, scientific discussion sessions, and poster presentations; (2) launch long-term collaborations that will ultimately facilitate how the field understands synaptic transmission; (3) allow motivated young investigators to share and learn about information that may augment their research projects and those around them; (4) offer a low-pressure environment for exchange of knowledge and to promote intellectual and social dialogue with senior attendees at the GRS and associated GRC; (5) increase diversity and presence of under-represented minorities, in particular women, in basic and translational neuroscience research; (6) advance young scientists' careers and international networks while providing a venue for professional development; and (7) have fun!

 |1:00 pm - 5:00 pm||Arrival and Check-in|